niks3089/tech-blog/content/posts/copy-vs-clone.md

 First thing is what is a `trait`?

-## Tangent: What is a `trait` in Rust?
+## `trait` in Rust

-Before we jump in, we need to understand what a trait is in Rusy.
+Before we jump in, we need to understand what a trait is.
 In Rust, a **trait** is a language feature that defines a set of methods that types can implement.
 Traits are somewhat similar to **interfaces** in languages like C++ but with some important distinctions and additional capabilities.
-Like before, I like comparing Rust features with C++
+Like in other blogs, I like comparing Rust features with C++

-### Key Concepts of Traits in Rust
+### Key Traits of Traits in Rust

 1. **Method Definitions**:
    - A trait defines one or more method signatures, but it does not provide an implementation for those methods (except for default implementations, which are optional).